 Theory and laboratory assignments in commercial wiring, blueprint reading, and N.E.C. as it applies to commercial circuits.
 Students will plan, layout, and install circuits and devices used in commercial buildings.
 5 Credits (3 Lecture - 6 Lab) Prerequisite(s): ELT116.
-Spring Only.

 Alternating Current Fundamentals